luckicode/cse15l-lab-reports-wi24/lab1.md

 ---
 Working directory here is `/home/`

-By executing the `cd` command to a file we will see an error as the command is not meant to be used on files (quite literally in the full name of the command itself "change directory")
+By executing the `cd` command to a file we will see an error returned as the command is not meant to be used on files (quite literally in the full name of the command itself "change directory")
 ```
 [user@sahara ~]$ cd Hello.java
 bash: cd: Hello.java: No such file or directory